lexik/LexikFormFilterBundle/Resources/doc/index.md

 #### A. With the `apply_filter` option:

 All filter types have an `apply_filter` option which is a closure.
-If this option is defined the `QueryBuilderUpdater` won't trigger any event,  but instead will call the given closure.
+If this option is defined the `QueryBuilderUpdater` won't trigger any event, but if will call the given closure instead.

 The closure takes 3 parameters:

 * an object that implements `Lexik\Bundle\FormFilterBundle\Filter\Query\QueryInterface` from which you can get the query builder and the expression class.
-* the expression class
-* the field name
+* the field name.
-* an array of values containing the field value and some other data
+* an array of values containing the field value and some other data.

 ```php
 <?php